Hellenic/project-template/docs/QA.md

 npm run test:e2e ## Runs E2E tests
 npm run lint ## Runs code style checks (runs lint:js and lint:css)
 ```

-## Continuous integration

-CircleCI is our continuous integration platform and is running our tests and generating reports.
-Currently it is there only to make sure that build do not break and that tests and linting rules are passed.
-Finally, once tests any everything passes, it will deploy the code (by default) to the test environment.

-Configuration for CircleCI is in `.circle/config.yml` file.

 ## Other topics